How To use the Tigo Energy SMART App to create and monitor a Tigo system.

 - Tap the serial number of the CCA you wish to connect with.

 Note: Please only use the Tigo Smart App to access Tigo CCA devices, never use the phone’s Bluetooth pairing screen.

-Connect application to CCA via CCA Wi-Fi:
+Connect smartphone to CCA via Wi-Fi:

-- Tap the Wi-fi button.
+- Tap the Wi-Fi button.